sterbini/study-DA/docs/installation/installing_the_optics.md

 ## Run III and Run III ions optics

 Unfortunately, the Run III and Run III ions optics are not available as public repositories yet.
 They might be added to the [https://github.com/lhcopt](https://github.com/lhcopt) organization in the future.

-In the meanwhile, you will need to use the optics [directly from AFS](/afs/cern.ch/eng/lhc/optics/runIII) (you can copy the directory wherever you like of course, but that's not needed), as already done in the [template configuration files](../template_files/configurations/config_runIII.md).
+In the meanwhile, you will need to use the optics directly from AFS (e.g. from `/afs/cern.ch/eng/lhc/optics/runIII`).
+Of course, you can copy the directory wherever you like, but that's not needed.

+An example of configuration with the optics loaded from AFS if provided in the [template configuration files](../template_files/configurations/config_runIII.md).